moskrc/proxy2/README.md

 * support HTTP/1.1 Persistent Connection
 * support dynamic certificate generation for HTTPS intercept

-This script works on Python 2.7.
+This script works on Python 2.7 and Python 3.4.x
 You need to install OpenSSL to intercept HTTPS connections.